niravnb/Multi-armed-bandit-algortihms/README.md

 # Bandits-algortihms
-Implementation of famous Bandits algortihm: Explore then commit, UCB &amp; Thompson sampling in python.
+Implementation of famous Bandits algortihm: Explore then commit, UCB & Thompson sampling in python.